Eppo-exp/eppo-docs/docs/quick-starts/your-first-experiment-analysis.md

 4. Write SQL in the SQL editor to pull events data from the data warehouse

-Recall in the [Set up Feature Flagging](#1-set-up-feature-flagging) section that you should have (potentially multiple) event tables in your data warehouse with certain column types.
+Recall in the [Set up experiment assignment](#1-prep-your-data-warehouse-and-set-up-experiment-assignment) section that you should have (potentially multiple) event tables in your data warehouse with certain column types.

 In this step, you're going to write SQL to pull that data.